 Speaking of retention, retaining seasoned staff in an environment where employees consistently make lateral moves to improve their salary and benefits can be challenging.
 You have to make your business the best place to work to encourage good employees to stay.
 Creating a culture where employees feel valued contributes to employees’ desire to stay.

 John puts it this way: “Do not ask for anything you (the boss) are not willing to do yourself.
 If you ask your team to work late or work on Saturday, be there yourself.”
 He goes on to list 6 tips to retain manufacturing employees in this article.

-Navigating Changing Laws
+4. Navigating Changing Laws

-John suggests that in order to maintain your sanity in an industry rife with fluctuating legislation, focus on 6 areas in 2020 for manufacturing industry laws:
+Every year, you have to make sure you’re on top of changing legislation because every year laws change, are updated, or removed.
+John suggests that in order to maintain your sanity in an industry rife with fluctuating legislation, focus on seven areas in 2020 for manufacturing industry laws:

 - ISO Procedures